based on 11 nights & selected experiences

 Explore the picturesque streets of charming Chefchaouen, Morocco's blue city

-Delve into the hustle and bustle of Marrakech's souk and its colorful, vibrant streets
+Delve into the hustle and bustle of Marrakech's souk and its colourful, vibrant streets

 Admire the incredible scenery of the Atlas Mountains and learn about life in traditional Berber villages